FLWL/CPPGameLauncher_PatchCreator/README.md

 latest.sig and news.sig - signature files for launcher to confirm the authenticity of those files

+latest_launcher.exe - a copy of the CPPGameLauncher's .exe file.
+The launcher will replace itself with this file if it detects that its current version is less than one specified in latest.txt

 The folder will also contain a numerically named version folder, where the actual compressed .gz game files are located.
-Inside that folder there is a manifest file called "checksums.txt", which contains the information about all game files that are to be downloaded, including CRC hashes, filesizes, etc. Likewise this file is accompanied with "checksums.sig" for the same reason as news and latest.txt files.
+Inside that folder there is a manifest file called "checksums.txt", which contains the information about all game files that are to be downloaded, including CRC hashes, filesizes, etc. Likewise this file is accompanied with "checksums.sig" for verification.